 Summary

 A properly built noisebox can drop noise levels from 80 dB to 40 dB.
 That’s the difference between "unbearable" and "background AC hum."

-Now that we've tamed the sound, it’s time for the big leagues—getting rid of air cooling entirely.
+However, if a bulky box doesn't fit your interior, you should consider immersion cooling for your home miners as a more compact 0dB alternative.
 In our next article, we’ll dive into "wet" mining: “Immersion Cooling: A Guide to Building Your Home Mining Bath.”